Reality-Check-Inc/xamarin-gradle-plugins/README.md

 - xamarin-build: Allows you to build existing Xamarin.Android (compile and apk), Xamarin.iOS, and vanilla Xamarin projects by invoking builds against the .csproj/.sln files.
   Provides support for fetching dependencies under the 'references' configuration.
-- xamarin-publish (optional): Adds configuration and tasks to publish a project configured with the build plugin to maven, eusing the maven-publish plugin.
+- xamarin-publish (optional): Adds configuration and tasks to publish a project configured with the build plugin to maven, using the maven-publish plugin.

 Using these plugins in tandem will allow you to integrate Maven dependency management into your Xamarin projects for more modular builds.

-The plugins can be installed into the local maven repository with "gradle install"
+The plugins can be installed into the local maven repository with "gradle publishToMavenLocal"

 ## Applying the plugins
-Apply the plugins like such:
+In the top level build.gradle, add the following:

     buildscript {
         repositories {
+			mavenLocal()
             jcenter()
         }
         dependencies {